Thai Airways International: Royal Silk Class

 Thai Airways offers Royal Silk Class on every aircraft in its fleet, typically in a 1-2-1 configuration.
-Exceptions include two Airbus A350-900s with a 2-2-2 layout, two Airbus A330-300s with a 1-1-1 configuration, and Airbus A320-200s with a 2-2 arrangement.
+Exceptions include six Boeing 787-8s with a 2-2-2 layout, two Airbus A350-900s with a 2-2-2 layout, two Airbus A330-300s with a 1-1-1 configuration, and Airbus A320-200s with a 2-2 arrangement.
 All Royal Silk Class seats are fully lie-flat beds, except those on the Airbus A320-200 and Boeing 777-200ER.
 Most aircraft feature a white and dark purple seat color scheme, with the exception of the Boeing 777-200ER, which uses a purple-white-ruby palette.

 With Thai Airways planning to discontinue Royal First Class, the airline will retrofit Royal Silk Class on its Airbus A350-900 and Boeing 777-300ER aircraft, with the first row equipped with more spacious seats, informally called "Business Plus", while the other Royal Silk Class seats will have privacy doors installed.
 This new product will also be installed on the new Boeing 787-9, which is scheduled for delivery by 2028.

-Airbus A320-200

-Royal Silk Class was introduced on the Airbus A320-200 in January 2025.
-The seats are arranged in a 2-2 configuration across the first three rows and are manufactured by Recaro in a recliner style.
-A distinctive feature is the wireless entertainment system, which allows passengers to use smartphones, tablets, or laptops via complimentary Wi-Fi.
-This new Royal Silk Class is focused on domestic and select regional routes until the Airbus A321neo—equipped with fully flat-bed Royal Silk Class seats—enters service.

-Airbus A330-300

-Thai Airways operates the Airbus A330-300 with two different Royal Silk Class configurations: